During Your Visit

 At all times, please ensure you follow the correct procedures to avoid introducing non-native species into the environment.
 This helps maintain the ecosystem on the continent and conserve it as much as possible.

-IAATO Don’t Pack a Pest (ENGLISH)
+IAATO Don’t Pack a Pest (EN)

 Respect Protected Areas

 A variety of areas in the Antarctic have been afforded special protection because of their particular ecological, scientific, historic or other values.
 Entry into certain areas may be prohibited except in accordance with a permit issued by an appropriate national authority.
 Activities in and near designated Historic Sites and Monuments and certain other areas may be subject to special restrictions.

 - Know the locations of areas that have been afforded special protection and any restrictions regarding entry and activities that can be carried out in and near them

 - Observe applicable restrictions